medic/medic-docs/configuration/variables-in-messages.md

  - `bikram_sambat_date`

  Displays dates in Bikram Sambat calendar (most commonly used calendar in Nepal).
-Currently display format is hardocded to e.g. "१५ चैत २०७३", see [code](https://github.com/medic/medic-sentinel/blob/master/lib/template.js#L21).
+Currently display format is hardcoded to e.g. "१५ चैत २०७३", see [code](https://github.com/medic/medic-sentinel/blob/master/lib/template.js#L21).

 ## Variables you can use (TODO)